Atlee Mahorn

 His personal best time of 20.17 in the 200 metres was set in the semi-finals at the 1991 World Championships which was a Canadian record until Aaron Brown broke the record on 30 May 2014.

-Born in Clarendon, Jamaica, Mahorn is a graduate of University of California, Berkeley and holds the school records in the 100 metres and 200 metres plus the number two times at 400 metres and as a member of a 4x100 metres relay.
+Born in Clarendon, Jamaica, Mahorn is a graduate of University of California, Berkeley and holds the school record 200 metres (20.20) plus the number two time at 100 metres (10.18) and the number four time at 400 metres (45.62).
 He received an MBA in International Business.
 Mahorn is fluent in the French language and can also communicate in both Spanish and Italian.